tekknolagi/tekknolagi.github.com/_posts/2017-10-06-how-to-shoot-yourself-in-the-foot-without-really-trying.md

 };
 ```

-and call it a day.
-Explicit ensures that the type must match the constructor
+and call it a day. `explicit` ensures that the type must match the constructor
 parameter exactly.
 This way, a compile-error is raised when students attempt
 the above code.
 Another solution, I suppose, is to stop using C++ entirely.